Qualified candidates, please send your cover letter and resume to resume@darroweverett.com.

 General Summary

-DarrowEverett LLP is looking for a mid-level complex Litigation Attorney with immediate availability.
-The candidate must have excellent communication and administrative skills, be highly organized and detail-oriented, be able to multitask without sacrificing efficiency, be responsible, and be able to represent the firm, always, in ways that enhance its reputation.
+DarrowEverett LLP is looking for a Commercial Lending & Finance Attorney with excellent communication and administrative skills, who is highly organized and detail-oriented, is able to multitask without sacrificing efficiency, be responsible, and be able to represent the firm, always, in ways that enhance its reputation.

 Role & Responsibilities